Over 30 Years Of Compassionate Divorce Representation Throughout Maryland

 Many times, situations can be fixed or at least improved with simple, straightforward effort.
 When conflict arises in a divorce case, and it often does, a lawyer’s negotiation skills matter.
 We know how to effectively negotiate through some of the most intense, emotional conflicts that can come up in a divorce case – conflicts over the wellbeing of children or over dividing assets to ensure minimal financial struggles in the years to come, conflicts over the future of family businesses or over allegations of mistreatment.

 With that said, on those rare occasions when negotiation is not possible, we have the strength of seasoned litigators to fall back on.
 We recognize that most people do not want their divorce case to go to trial, but at the same time there may be situations where the other side is asking you to sacrifice too much during negotiations and will not meet in the middle.
 If such a situation arises, you can be confident knowing that you have a team on your side with the strength to argue for you in a courtroom

 Would You Like A Free Consultation About Your Divorce Options?

 Our top priority is you, our client.
 We know how hard divorce is and we will be there at every step.
-For a free consultation, contact our law office in Linthicum Heights at 443-971-8884.
+For a free consultation, contact our law office in Baltimore, Maryland at (888) JCLaw-10.
 You can also reach out to us by email.